-SOGET is a unique company, the creation and development of which are tied in with the emergence of computer technology aimed at the general public in the late 1970s and the explosion in goods shipping linked to globalization in the 1980s.
-In those days, maritime flows and the number of containers processed were increasing, while competition between ports became fiercer.
-Logistics and port operators needed solutions to improve their productivity and competitiveness.
+SOGET is a unique company, whose creation and development are linked to the emergence of information technologies for the general public at the end of the 70s, and to the explosion in the transport of goods by sea linked to globalisation in the 80s.
+At that time, maritime flows and the number of containers to be handled increased, and competition between ports intensified, prompting logistics and port players to think about solutions to improve their productivity and competitiveness.

 When SOGET was set up, its first seven employees created a tool and a computer network for transmitting data, and worked to enter the data from the waybills carried by truck drivers into a computer terminal, then transmitted them to container terminals.